 Garlic - because garlic makes just about every food taste better!
 You'll place chopped garlic under the chicken skin for a flavor blast!

-How to Make Lemon Chicken Tray Bake
+How to Make Lemon Rosemary Garlic Chicken

 Here's a quick summary of the recipe steps - read the recipe card for all the deets.